 #50 Lastly and probably one of the most important things: get used to the idea of seeing children asking you for money/trying to sell you something.
-As difficult as it is, resists the urge of giving them money.
+As difficult as it is, resist the urge to give them money.
 You are doing more harm than good.
-Parents and/or organized criminals groups use the children to beg and get your money!
+Parents and/or organized criminal groups use the children to beg and get their money!

 The Rough Guide to Cambodia (Rough Guides)